TorchJD/torchjd/CONTRIBUTING.md

 ```

 ## Running tests
-   - To verify that your installation was successful, and that all unit tests pass, run:
+   - To verify that your installation was successful, and that unit tests pass, run:
      ```bash
      uv run pytest tests/unit
+     ```

+   - To also run the unit tests that are marked as slow, add the `--runslow` flag:
+    ```bash
+    uv run pytest tests/unit --runslow
     ```

    - If you have access to a cuda-enabled GPU, you should also check that the unit tests pass on it:
      ```bash